This project visualizes all trips in your city's Nextbike network. Each trip is inferred from bike availability data collected every minute.

 Some trips may seem unrealistic due to GPS inaccuracies, faulty time data, or route calculation errors.
 For example:

-This is a sample visualization for the cities of Gießen and Marburg.
+This is a sample visualization for the cities of Giessen and Marburg.

 You want your city analysed?

-Make it happen: Get someone with technical knowledge to set up tracking for your city's Nextbike network by following the instructions in the GitHub Repository Nextbike City Analysis Project.
+Make it happen: get someone with technical knowledge to set up tracking for your city's Nextbike network by following the instructions in the Nextbike City Analysis Project.

 The project uses open data from Nextbike and OpenStreetMap, making it easy to expand to new locations.